marimo-team/marimo/CONTRIBUTING.md

 ## Editor settings

-If use use vscode, you might find the following `settings.json` useful:
+If you use vscode, you might find the following `settings.json` useful:

 ```json
 {